alberttheprince/rpemotes-reborn/README.md

 Rpemotes-reborn is free, **and will always be free**: accept no substitutes or reproductions from scummy people reselling other's hard work against agreements made with creators.
 We're committed to the open-source community and the dozens of contributors who put hard work into rpemotes to provide the community with free emotes and props.

 Want to help support them?
 Check out our credits section at the bottom of the Readme and support those creators!

+Interested in joining our community?
+You can find our Discord [here](https://discord.gg/UJ72w8rgar).

 # Features 🛠️